sterbini/study-DA/README.md

 ## Usage

 A very brief overview of the main functionalities is given below.
-However, only a few functions are presented here, with only a small portion of their arguments.
+However, just a few functions are presented here, with only a small portion of their arguments.
 For more details, please refer to the [full documentation](https://colasdroin.github.io/study-DA/).

 ### Study Generation